 Understand those power outages could last multiple days, depending on the severity of the weather and other factors.

 How to Prepare for a Public Safety Power Shutoff

-The very thought of a prolonged outage is devastating to most, particularly those who live in hot climates – such as a dessert.
+The very thought of a prolonged outage is devastating to most, particularly those who live in hot climates – such as a desert.
 We highly recommend you prepare an emergency plan in case your family is affected by a power shutoff.
 Some helpful tips:

 - Prepare an emergency supply kit, including food, water, flashlights, a radio, fresh batteries, and first aid supplies.

 - Plan for special medical needs, such as medicines that require refrigeration, or medical devices that require power

 - Have a backup plan for charging phones and tablets

 - Have a hotspot to access the internet